 While personalized introductions appear in the email preview text, subject lines are the first texts that appear after the sender’s name.

-When I say personal, I mean using the person’s name in the subject line and interacting/connecting with them that way to make it seem like you know your customers and who you are sending the email to.
+“When I say personal, I mean using the person’s name in the subject line and interacting or connecting with them that way to make it seem like you know your customers and who you are sending the email to.”

-9. Warm-up your inbox
+9. Warm up your inbox

 10. Choose your links wisely

-Links in email marketing campaigns help increase your email open rate and click-through rate.
+Links in email marketing campaigns increase your email open rate and click-through rate.
 They allow readers to save time when reading an email and select which detail or offer they want to read more about or understand better.

 11. Send at the right time

 Time relates to effort when it comes to email campaigns.
 But what exactly is the best day and time to send an email?
-Chris Vaughn, CEO of Saucey said it should be a time that suits your target audience.
+Chris Vaughn, CEO of Saucey, said it should be a time that suits your target audience.

-You [can] track the opening rate of your emails based on times and locations, so utilize that information!
-What time do your consumers typically open emails?
+He noted, “You [can] track the opening rate of your emails based on times and locations.
+So, utilize that information!
+What time do your consumers typically open emails?”

 12. Offer an incentive

 People love getting something more and extra.
-No wonder why incentive email works beyond just increasing your email open rates.
+No wonder incentive email works beyond just increasing your email open rates.
 Tim Brown, Lead Strategist of Hook Agency, can attest to the astonishing power of this email marketing strategy.

-I thought our mailing list was garbage until we recently sent out a free social media course – and a ton of people signed up.
-Maybe our list wasn’t as dead [as I] thought, we just needed a better offer and a better headline announcing that offer.
+He shares, “I thought our mailing list was garbage until we recently sent out a free social media course – and a ton of people signed up.
+Maybe our list wasn’t as dead [as I] thought; we just needed a better offer and a better headline announcing that offer.”

 13. Craft content that aligns with your recipients’ interests

-The more the content in each email aligns with a recipient’s interests, the more trust your emails will garner over time…It validates to subscribers that your content is reliable–whatever niche or topic or content you’re supplying
+The more the content in each email aligns with a recipient’s interests, the more trust your emails will garner over time.
+It validates to subscribers that your content is reliable – whatever niche or topic or content you’re supplying,” Taylor discussed.

 14. Mention a common contact

 The previous tip highlights how people ignore emails that are not tailored to them.
-As such, it is best to personalize your message and one way to do that is by mentioning a common contact.
-Paige Arnof-Fenn, Founder & CEO of Mavens & Moguls, shared.
+As such, it is best to personalize your message, and one way to do that is by mentioning a common contact.

 15. Hit your customers’ pain point

-Hitting on a pain point resonates with the customer.”
+According to Christine Parizo, President of Christine Parizo Communications, “Hitting on a pain point resonates with the customer.”
 So, his advice is to highlight this in the email subject line.
-“For example, ‘Why you’re not getting a 25% email open rate’ (or whatever the industry-standard open rate is, since it varies.)
+“For example, ‘Why you’re not getting a 25% email open rate’ (or whatever the industry-standard open rate is, since it varies.)”

 Email open rate differs across all industries.
 However, the average email marketing benchmark (open rate) is 18.0%, based on data provided by Campaign Monitor.